itsankoff/dotfiles/mac/README.md

 # Installation guide for OSX
-This is poor man's attempt to set up a platform agnostic development environment through overcomplicated shell scripts.
+[WIP] This is poor man's attempt to set up a platform agnostic development environment through overcomplicated shell scripts.

 ## General setup